Yash-Singh1/schoolconnect-support-tracker/README.md

 # SchoolConnect

-This repository exists as a support tracker for the mobile application, SchoolConnect.
+This repository exists as a support tracker and documentation for the mobile application, SchoolConnect.

 ## Creating an Issue